Technical Training in Water & Sanitation Infrastructure

-- - Various practical calculations as part of theoretical sessions, including well design, pipe design (pumping & gravity) septic tank design, groundwater contamination risk, and rainwater catchment.
+- - Various practical calculations as part of theoretical sessions, including well design, pumping test, pipe design (pumping & gravity) septic tank design, groundwater contamination risk, and rainwater catchment.

 We suggest not having more than 20 participants per course, which still allows individual feedback and tuition.
 The course will be conducted in English, but since the BushProof course facilitators speak French they can help francophone participants to understand any technical terms.